What is an audio fade tool?

 Supported file rules and 100MB limit

 This route accepts common audio inputs such as MP3, WAV, M4A, AAC, OGG, WebM, and FLAC when supported by the browser and FFmpeg WASM.
-The MVP file limit is 100MB.
+The current version file limit is 100MB.
 Output is MP3.

 Format support also depends on the browser, the codec inside the file, and available device memory.
 A familiar file extension is helpful, but the audio stream inside the file still needs to be readable by the browser or FFmpeg WASM processing path.